AdlerFarHorizons/libraries/README.md

 __Modifying Far Horizons Libraries:__ Modify existing non-externallhy sourced libraries to fix a bug or extend functionality.
 Be careful to keep backward compatibiity and not use excessive additional RAM.
 If in doubt, create a new, renamed library instead.

-__New Original Library__ Name it descriptively without making it too long.
+__New Original Library__ Name it descriptively without making it too long. <em>Search the web, esp.
+GitHub for the name before using it</em>.
+We do not want to create a library that will cause confusion in the community.
+If the name is already taken, add "Alt", your initials, or something to the end if nothing else.
 Use UPPERCASE or CamelCase styles.

 __Library Info Entry:__ Each library, externally sourced and otherwise, must have an entry in the LibraryInfo.md file.